-Scott Nelson is the chief digital officer of Tamarack Technology.
+Scott Nelson is the president and chief digital officer of Tamarack Technology.
 He has more than 30 years of strategic technology development, deployment and design thinking experience working with both entrepreneurs and Fortune 500 companies.
 Nelson is a sought-after speaker and contributor on topics related to IoT and digital health.
 His involvement in technology in the local and national technology community reflects an ongoing and outstanding commitment to technology development and innovation.

 The equipment finance industry “owns the invoice,” putting lessors at the nexus for helping customers connect among a growing list of sectors.
 Scott Nelson details the steps necessary for defining the good, the bad and the ugly for invoice methods and techniques.